oneeve8/kobble-data/content/markdown.md

 # Soft Break

 A Soft Break adds a new line without a break.
 To add a Soft Break, insert two spaces after each new line.
-Since you will not be able to see spaces, we will use dots to represent the spacesin the Syntax example.
+Since you will not be able to see spaces, we will use dots to represent the spaces in the Syntax example.

 Syntax Example:
 Ordinarily, you would have to use a double return which results in a hard break space between each line, like this: